Use drugs to treat the various aspects of disease pathology.

 Follistatin is a protein that inhibits myostatin.
 As is described above, myostatin is a protein that inhibits muscle growth.
 Thus, by increasing the levels of follistatin, the inhibitor is inhibited, which will lead to an increase in muscle mass.
 The follistatin gene has been delivered to mice and monkeys using an AAV viral vector (see gene therapy for more details about the challenges and prospects of gene therapy).
 The injections resulted in an increase in muscle mass and muscle strength.

-A clinical trial where AAV viral vectors with the follistatin gene are injected in the quadriceps of Becker patients is ongoing at Nationwide Children’s Hospital (Columbus Ohio).
-The aim is to assess whether this is safe and whether it can improve quadriceps muscle mass and strength.
-In a follow up study this approach is now also being tested in Duchenne patients.
+A clinical trial where AAV viral vectors with the follistatin gene have been injected in the lower limbs of 3 Duchenne patients has been completed at Nationwide Children’s Hospital (Columbus Ohio).
+The aim was to assess whether this is safe and whether it can improve lower limb muscle mass and strength.
+Initial results have been posted.
+Treatment appears well tolerated.
+Effects on muscle function measured by North Star Ambulatory Assessment over the course of 2 years are being collected.

 Other ways to increase muscle strength

 Tamoxifen is an approved drug to treat estrogen-dependent breast cancer.
-Studies by Urs Ruegg and Olivier Dorchies in Geneva in mdx mice have shown that tamoxifen treatment improves muscle strength and quality.
+Studies by Urs Ruegg and Olivier Dorchies in Geneva in mdx mice have shown that tamoxifen treatment reduces fibrosis formation and improves muscle repair.
 Based on this finding, a clinical trial in DMD patients is ongoing.

 Alternative ways to improve muscle quality: HDAC Inhibition